RSS Feed

 Permissions denied at a higher scope in a security model (server at highest level, followed by database and schema) override grants on that permission at a lower scope.
 If INSERT permission is denied on tables at the database level, and INSERT on a specific table in that database is granted at the schema level, the result is that INSERT is denied on all tables.
 In this example a database-level DENY overrides any GRANT at the lower schema level.
 For more on this please refer [Microsoft SQL Server 2014 Unleashed by Ray Rankins, Paul Bertucci, Chris Gallelli, Alex T. Silverstein].

-Simply difference between REVOKE & DENY can also be stated as
+Simply difference between REVOKE and DENY can also be stated as

 REVOKE removes a previously assigned permission.
 DENY prevents the permission from being assigned.
 [Mastering SQL Server 2000 Security by Mike Young, Curtis W. Young]